Hansel and Gretel

 Throughout our exploration of Night, the boy has offered little.
 Today, he offers much, and I must decide what to do next.

-In that moment, I understand that the narrative truth of the boy, the tenacious veracity of his personal story in this world, is fortified by the histories and beliefs of his parents and grandparents, by their religious and social communities, even by their ideas on love for neighbor.
+In that moment, I understand that the narrative truth of the boy, the tenacious veracity of his personal story in this world, is fortified by the histories and beliefs of his parents and grandparents, by their religious and social communities, by so much more than I can imagine.
 His own history emerges within those contexts, and, as a freshman, he guards his understanding of that history.

 For me, the moment feels quintessentially American, perhaps not possible anywhere else in the world in the same way.
 A complex mix of races, ethnicities, socioeconomic levels, religions, languages, and, certainly, histories.
 Although anger sharpens the room, it is also limned by curiosity and tolerance, not by the violence of closed minds.